atomix/atomix.github.io/copycat/docs/state-machine.md

 When a state machine schedules a callback, the callback will be executed after *approximately* the given duration.
 Scheduled callbacks are dependent on writes to the underlying Raft log and therefore are not very precise, but they suffice for many use cases.

 {:.callout .callout-danger}
 State machines should never schedule callbacks using Java's `Timer`.
-Only use the `StateMachineExecutor` for deterministic time-based scheduling.
+Only use the [`StateMachineExecutor`][StateMachineExecutor] for deterministic time-based scheduling.

 ## Working with Client Sessions